SWE4AI/ai-patterns/README.md

-# Pattern Repository Webapp
+# Design Patterns for AI-based Systems: A Web-based Repository
-This is the pattern repository for our research project, browsable via the Web.
+This repository is the result of a literature study to collect and categorize design patterns for AI-based systems.
+The web application is hosted here: https://swe4ai.github.io/ai-patterns/

 ## Recommended IDE Setup